 Influence of loan features like offset accounts and redraw facilities

-Loan features that offer repayment flexibility or interest savings often are not fully accounted for in comparison rates.
+Loan features that offer repayment flexibility or interest savings are often not fully accounted for in comparison rates.

-• Rate freezes or promotional periods temporarily reduce interest rates.
+- Rate freezes or promotional periods temporarily reduce interest rates.

 Limitations of comparison rates in reflecting true loan costs